Amortized Variational Inference: A Systematic Review: Beyond KL-divergence

 \section{Beyond KL-divergence}

 The KL-divergence offers a computationally convenient solution to measure the dissimilarity between two distributions.
-As discussed in Section \ref{susbsection:kld}, a closed form solution for the forward KL-divergence is unavailable in the case of VI, and therefore, the reverse KL-divergence is used to formulate the VI objective function.
-The reverse KL-divergence, also known as I-projection or information projection \shortcite{Murphy1991}, in case of amortized VI, is formulated as:
+As discussed in Section \ref{susbsection:kld}, a closed-form solution for the forward KL-divergence is unavailable in the case of VI, and therefore, the reverse KL-divergence is used to formulate the VI objective function.
+The reverse KL-divergence, also known as I-projection or information projection \shortcite{Murphy1991}, in the case of amortized VI, is formulated as:

 s.t.,